damiansawera/OrangeHRM-Testing/README.md

 If you are running your tests remotely with docker, make sure your Docker Desktop is turned on.

 You can see Allure Report as a build artifact after the pipeline finishes.
 (Make sure you have Allure plugin installed in Jenkins).

+With this test automation framework, you can easily create and execute end-to-end tests for OrangeHRM.
+Happy testing! 😊